 Here's how this concern got started.
 Researchers doing animal studies on a different coronavirus (the SARS coronavirus from the early 2000s) found that certain sites on lung cells called ACE-2 receptors appeared to help the SARS virus enter the lungs and cause pneumonia.
 ACE inhibitor and ARB drugs raised ACE-2 receptor levels in the animals.

-The bottom line: The AHA, ACC, and HFSA strongly recommend continuing to take ACE inhibitor or ARB medications, even if you get sick with COVID-19.
+The bottom line: at this time, the American Heart Association (AHA), the American College of Cardiology (ACC), and the Heart Failure Society of America (HFSA) strongly recommend continuing to take ACE inhibitor or ARB medications, even if you get sick with COVID-19.